komsit37/scala-2.12.3-issue/README.md

 # example of issue in scala-2.12.3

 I found an issue after upgrading from scala 2.12.2 to 2.12.3.
-So I made this simple sbt project to demonstrate the issue.
+So I made this simple sbt project to demonstrate the issue. (this is a short excerpt from a java library that I use (redisson))

 to reporduce